 Tasting Department Intern (Los Angeles)

-Wine & Spirits' print and digital magazine is published eight times a year and read by over 200,000 members of America's wine community.
+About Wine & Spirits: Our print and digital magazine is published seven times a year and read by over 200,000 members of America’s wine community.
 Consumers and wine professionals access our website and magazine for information on established and up-and-coming regions and producers, the art and science of viticulture, industry happenings and food and wine pairing.
 Wine & Spirits, the only wine publication to win the James Beard award five times for excellence in wine writing, evaluates more than 15,000 wines each year.

 Los Angeles, CA